kubesphere/s2i-java-container/java/templates/README.md

 * **ARTIFACT_COPY_ARGS** Arguments to use when copying artifacts from the output dir to the application dir.
 Useful to specify which artifacts will be part of the image.
 It defaults to `-r hawt-app/*` when a `hawt-app` dir is found on the build directory, otherwise jar files only will be included (`*.jar`).
 * **MAVEN_CLEAR_REPO** If set then the Maven repository is removed after the artifact is built.
 This is useful for keeping the created application image small, but prevents *incremental* builds.
 The default is `false`
+* **MAVEN_MIRROR_URL** If set then add a mirror with `<mirrorOf>external:*</mirrorOf>`.
+This should be a ULR of target Nexus mirror.

+### Custom maven settings

+If you want to use a custom maven settings.xml file.
+Please put it in your code repository.
+This template will take `configuration/settings.xml` as the custom config file.

 ## Run Time